 We will see worse movies this year than “The Great Wall.”
-But we won’t one more cynical.
+But we won’t sit through one more cynical.

 It’s Chinese pandering — pure agitprop — packaged as Hollywood poppycock.
 I can hear the pitch now — “Get your MESSAGE out!
 Chinese ‘order,’ Chinese know-how, China as the hope of civilization!’
 Monsters and heroes, special effects and costumes, we’ll build a DIGITAL Great Wall — you provide the money, the thousands of extras, a few local stars, one of your great directors!